JeffRMoore/async-benchmark-runner/README.md

 ./node_modules/.bin/run-benchmark
 ./node_modules/.bin/run-benchmark
 ```

-Then use the analyze-benchmark tool with a high sensativity to compare the
+The analyze-benchmark tool will automatically compare the last two benchmark
-benchmark results.
+results.
+Here we also increase the statisitical signficance threshold to
+make the results more sensative.

 ```
 ./node_modules/.bin/analyze-benchmark --significance-threshold=0.50
 ```